By Japan specialist Amanda

 Gardens to visit in and around Tokyo

 I used to live in Tokyo, where I spent a lot of time relaxing in parks with friends, especially during hanami (cherry blossom viewing).
 While the parks are well-kept and often planted carefully, the Japanese consider them as places for picnics or for children to play.
-Their relationship with gardens is much more aesthetic, which they admire with the same hushed reverence you’d see in an art gallery.
+Their relationship with gardens is much more esthetic, which they admire with the same hushed reverence you’d see in an art gallery.

 In Tokyo, a good starting point is the Imperial Palace East Gardens.
 The palace is the primary residence of the Emperor of Japan, and the gardens are open year round.
 Modern Tokyo has grown up around the palace, making it accessible if you’re centrally located.
 Inside, you’ll find a maple-fringed pond, an elegant tea house and a woodland grove leading onto large lawns.